-In brief, some things you can do to improve your academic life include:
+In brief, you can improve your academic experience by:

-Lectures are presentations delivered by a subject professional on a specific topic.
-These can be in-person or online and are a key part of study.
+Lectures are presentations given by a subject expert on a specific topic.
+They can be delivered in person or online and are an important part of your study.

 To get the most out of lectures:

-There various class types, including tutorials, labs, seminars and workshops.
-While each will operate slightly differently and include different tasks, you should join each class prepared to talk and engage.
+There are different types of classes, including tutorials, labs, seminars, and workshops.
+Each class type may run differently and include different activities.
+However, you should attend every class ready to participate and engage.

-Many classes at university follow the ‘flipped classroom’ approach, where students prepare before class, practice the content during class with others, then review and check their understanding afterwards.
-This way of teaching encourages students to ask questions and collaborate.
+Many university classes use a ‘flipped classroom’ approach.
+This means you prepare before class, practise the content during class with others, and then review your understanding afterwards.
+This approach encourages you to ask questions and work with other students.

 To get the most out of classes:

-As a university student, it is important to understand how to engage with the university, academic staff, and your peers appropriately and respectfully, both in person and online.
-Engaging with others online is a vital skill to develop, and it is a skill that will help you as a student as well as in your future career.
+As a university student, it is important to understand how to communicate and engage with the university, academic staff, and other students in a respectful and appropriate way, both in person and online.
+Communicating online is an important skill to develop.
+It will help you in your studies and in your future career.

-Regardless of who you email, it is important to be polite.
-Remember, you can’t take back anything you put in writing.
-When emailing with academic staff, avoid using slang and always address them with their correct staff titles.
+No matter who you are emailing, it is important to be polite.
+Remember that anything you write cannot be taken back.
+When emailing academic staff, do not use slang and always address them using their correct staff titles.

 When corresponding via email: